alme197112/asd-and-Rizzo.github.io/OpenBookmark.md

 The same for mobile version of Youtube.
 Or several url for desktop youtube but with different semantics.

+http://reactos.org and https://reactos.org shoyld be suggested as same was added.

 **Hooks**

 I mark learned words in Google translate.
 Hook into web app and remark into OB.